erakashrajput/aemproject/README.md

 # aemproject
 Used to test DevOps tools
-Modified to check the webhooks
+Modified to check the webhooks and mvn build as well